 Sterling holds a BA in Political Science and a BS in Biology from the University of Michigan, and a Regulatory and Quality Assurance certificate from Purdue University.

 For more than 20 years, Sherita has gained valuable experience collaborating with cross-functional teams consistently meeting timeline and budgetary milestones.
-Sherita holds a BA in Psychology from American University and a MA in Human Services Counseling from Liberty University.
+Sherita holds a BA in Psychology from American University, and an MA in Human Services Counseling and PhD in Industrial/Organizational Psychology from Liberty University.

 Her expertise is in marketing and brand strategy, demand generation, field sales enablement and stakeholder communications.
 As founder and principal of Keen Consulting, Judith provided strategic counsel to over 70 companies in preparation for the IPO road show and she helped hundreds of others in preparing their private fundraising presentations.
 Judith holds an MBA from the Amos Tuck School at Dartmouth College and a BA from Middlebury College.